Chromeilion/DiscordMovies/README.md

 # discordmovies
-A script that goes through a discord channel, extracts links, and creates a google sheets sheet for them or saves them to a CSV.
+A script that goes through a discord channel with movie links in it.
+It extracts the links from discord, gets metadata for each movie, and creates a Google Sheets file or CSV file.

 Useful if you run movie nights where people request stuff through discord, and would like to automate the process of collecting requests.

-The program is currently in a pretty basic state, where all it does is extract links.
-Some ideas on how to improve it:
+While the program currently has most necessary features, there's still a lot of polish to be done.
+Specifically:
 - Check if link is actually to a movie site
-- Extract movie title from the website linked
 - Group links by movie title
-- Extract movie art and other metadata from links
 - Store names of users who suggested the film
+- General code quality
+- A progress bar
+- Better API rate limit handling

 # Setting up
 ## Google Sheets